Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Smoothness Analysis and Error Discussion

-The first contribution to the error in \eqref{eq:Error II order} originates from the one-dimensional preintegration step using the Laguerre quadrature, as explained in Section \ref{sec:Step $2$: Integration}.
-Considering that $G$ is a smooth function in parts of the integration domain separated by the discontinuity location, we achieve a spectral convergence of the quadrature \cite{smolyak1963quadrature,WASILKOWSKI19951,gerstner1998numerical}, which justifies the term $M_{\text{Lag}}^{-s}$.
-The second contribution to error in \eqref{eq:Error II order} originates from the gap created by integrating $G$ over domains separated by the approximated discontinuity location $\bar{y}^\ast_1$ instead of $y^\ast_1$, which is the exact location.
+The second error contribution in \eqref{eq:Error II order} originates from the one-dimensional preintegration step using the Laguerre quadrature, as explained in Section \ref{sec:Step $2$: Integration}.
+Considering that $G$ is a smooth function in parts of the integration domain separated by the discontinuity, we achieve a spectral convergence of the quadrature \cite{mastroianni1994error}, justifying the term $M_{\text{Lag}}^{-s/2}$.
+For the error bound in \eqref{eq:Error II order} to hold, we assume that the constant in $\Ordo{M_{\text{Lag}}^{-s/2}}$, which depends on $\mathbf{y}_{-1}, \mathbf{z}_{-1}^{(1)},\dots, \mathbf{z}_{-1}^{(d)}$, is integrable.

 Finally, considering $M_{\text{ASGQ}}$ quadrature points used in the ASGQ method, we achieve